 Sustainable development is a continuous and guided social transformation process that takes place globally, regionally and locally with the aim of securing opportunities for a good life for present and future generations.
-In 2015, UN member states agreed on global goals and targets for sustainable development in the form of the 2030 Agenda for Sustainable Development, which aims at eradicating extreme poverty and promoting a sustainable development in which the environment, the economy and human beings are taken into account in equal measure.
+In 2015, UN member states agreed on global goals and targets for sustainable development.
+The 2030 Agenda for Sustainable Development aims at eradicating extreme poverty and promoting a sustainable development in which the environment, the economy and human beings are taken into account in equal measure.
 Finland implements the global agenda through, for example, ‘Society’s Commitment to Sustainable Development’, an instrument whereby the public sector and other actors can pledge to promote sustainable development in their work and operations.
 The Academy has made a commitment to the 17 global goals of sustainable development.

-The Academy of Finland has made its own commitment to the shared goals for 2018–2021.
-The objective of the commitment is to raise awareness of the principles of sustainable development and to emphasise the importance of these principles in research funding and research work.
+The Academy has also made a commitment to Society’s Commitment to Sustainable Development for 2018–2021.
+By this commitment, our aim is to raise awareness of the principles of sustainable development and to emphasise the importance of these principles in research funding and research work.
 The commitment covers all research funding activities at the Academy.
 Through active advocacy communications, we also highlight the potential of research in promoting sustainable development.

-Considering sustainable development when applying for funding
+Considering sustainable development in applying for funding

 One of the science policy objectives that are factored in when Academy funding decisions are made is how the proposed project has taken into account sustainable development.
 However, it is not a funding criterion as such.
 We will monitor how the goals related to sustainable development are being achieved in the projects we fund.

-In their research plans, researchers are therefore encouraged to describe how the project promotes sustainable development as part of its societal impact.
+In their research plans, researchers are therefore also encouraged to describe how the project promotes sustainable development as part of responsible science.
 The final reports, in turn, can focus on how the project and its results have contributed to sustainable development.